Kara Alaimo

 Academic Profile

-Kara Alaimo, Ph.D. is an Associate Professor of Communication at Fairleigh Dickinson University.
+Kara Alaimo, PhD is a Professor of Communication at Fairleigh Dickinson University and runs the communication program on both New Jersey campuses.
 She joined the university in 2023 to create our academic programs in social media.
-As Deputy Chair of Communication, she runs the communication program on the Metro campus and oversees the social media concentration on both New Jersey campuses.

-She writes frequently for CNN Opinion about the social impact of social media and issues affecting women.
-Her next book, “Over the Influence: Why Social Media is Toxic for Women and Girls – And How We Can Reclaim It,” will be published by Alcove Press in 2024.
-She is also currently writing the third edition of her book “Pitch, Tweet, or Engage on the Street: How to Practice Global Public Relations and Strategic Communication,” which explains how to adapt communication strategies for different countries and cultures.
+She writes frequently for CNN about the social impact of social media and issues affecting women.
+Her book “Over the Influence: Why Social Media is Toxic for Women and Girls – And How We Can Take It Back” was published by Alcove Press in March 2024.
+The third edition of her book “Pitch, Tweet, or Engage on the Street: How to Practice Global Public Relations and Strategic Communication,” which explains how to adapt communication strategies for different countries and cultures, was published by Routledge in 2025.